See our Outsourcing Provider Directory here

 In this article, master the art of negotiating service contracts with our expert guide.

 The key ingredients to a successful BPO contract are: (1) establishing clear expectations in the contract for the performance of the services and the respective responsibilities of the parties; (2) ensuring that accountability and measurement features are included and clearly stated in the contract; and (3) reaching a fair balance of risk and reward between the parties.
-In short, it is all about clarity, fairness, and balance.
+In short, it is all about clarity, fairness and balance.

-Say No to Caned Contracts
+Say No to Canned Contracts

 While there are many tried and true outsourcing contract concepts that have been developed in recent years, a canned form contract with boilerplate provisions is not the path to a successful BPO.
 In fact, it is the contract negotiation process itself that drives the parties to a thorough understanding of their respective roles in the outsourcing relationship.